jszoo/cat-mvc/README.md

 cat-mvc
 =======

-The best nodejs MVC framework in .NET MVC style.
+The best nodejs MVC web framework in .NET MVC style.
 It's fully implemented the main features of .NET MVC.
 And will include more and more features step by step.
 I first build this project for personal practicing purpose.
 But I was moved when this project going more and more better.
 I think it's now good enough in the production environment use.
 I will be very pleased if this project is help to you.

 Features
 ---------